 We have significant outstanding convertible debt, and may be required to repay, refinance or restructure a portion of such debt before 2021.
 In February 2014, we issued \$201.3 million aggregate principal amount of our 2.75% Senior Convertible Notes due 2034 (2014 Notes), pursuant to an underwriting agreement, dated January 29, 2014.
-In March 2018, we entered into separate privately negotiated transactions with certain holders of our 2014 Notes to exchange approximately \$150.0 million in aggregate principal amount of the 2014 Notes for new convertible notes (the 2018 Notes).
-Following the exchange, approximately \$51.3 million aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2018 Notes (collectively, the Convertible Notes).
+In March 2018, we entered into separate privately negotiated transactions with certain holders of our 2014 Notes to exchange \$150.0 million in aggregate principal amount of the 2014 Notes for new convertible notes (the 2018 Notes).
+Following the exchange, approximately \$51.3 million aggregate principal amount of the 2014 Notes remain outstanding in addition to \$150.0 million in aggregate principal amount of the 2018 Notes (collectively, the Convertible Notes).
 The Convertible Notes accrue interest at a rate of 2.75% per year, payable semi-annually in arrears on February 1 and August 1 of each year.
-The Convertible Notes may require us to repurchase all or a portion of the interest.
-Holders of the 2014 Notes may require us to repurchase price in cash equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
-Holders of the 2018 Notes on each of February 6, 2023, February 6, 2026, and February 6, 2029 at a repurchase price in cash equal to 100% of the accreted principal amount (i

-Notes plus accrued and unpaid interest and (ii) holders of the 2018 Notes may require us to repurchase the 2018 Notes in whole or in part for cash at a repurchase price equal to 100% of the accreted principal amount (i.e., up to 120% of the outstanding principal amount) of the 2018 Notes plus accrued and unpaid interest.
+The Convertible Notes will mature on February 1, 2034, unless earlier converted, redeemed, or repurchased in accordance with the terms of the respective Notes.
+Holders of the 2014 Notes may require us to repurchase all or a portion of their 2014 Notes on each of February 6, 2021, February 6, 2024, and February 6, 2029 at a repurchase price in cash equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
+Holders of the 2018 Notes may require us to repurchase all or a portion of their 2018 Notes on each of February 6, 2023, February 6, 2026, and February 6, 2029 at a repurchase price in cash equal to 100% of the accreted principal amount (i.e., up to 120% of the outstanding principal amount) of the 2018 Notes plus accrued and unpaid interest.
+If we undergo a fundamental change, as defined in the terms of each of the applicable series of Notes, (i) holders of the 2014 Notes may require us to repurchase the 2014 Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the 2014 Notes plus accrued and unpaid interest and (ii) holders of the 2018 Notes may require us to repurchase the 2018 Notes in whole or in part for cash at a repurchase price equal to 100% of the accreted principal amount (i.e., up to 120% of the outstanding principal amount) of the 2018 Notes plus accrued and unpaid interest.
 If we refinance the debt owed under the 2014 Notes and the 2018 Notes, we may issue additional convertible notes or other debt, which could include additional company obligations and represent more dilution to existing stockholders and noteholders.